kcarnold/cs344/content/units/01introduction/lab/index.md

 ## Objectives

 - Use a Jupyter notebook to run Python code on the lab computers
+- Start to uncover how the fast.ai image classifier training pipeline works
 - Apply mathematical operations to arrays using PyTorch
 - Encapsulate functionality into functions